top of page

 To request Private Guiding please contact us

-After Snowdon, the Gylders is our most popular guided walk.
-It is top of the list for any serious Snowdonia hiker and for good reason.
+After Yr Wyddfa (Snowdon), the Glyderau (Gylders) is our most popular guided walk.
+It is top of the list for any serious Eryri (Snowdonia) hiker and for good reason.
 This rugged and rocky mountain landscape is one of the most stunning views Snowdonia has to offer.
 They boast two of Snowdonia’s most iconic sights ‘Castell y Gwynt’ and the ‘Cantilever Stone’ which were both featured in Disney's Dragonslayer!
 Generations of hillwalkers have tried to topple the huge ‘Cantilever Stone’ but none have succeeded.
 The fun doesn’t stop there as this walk also passes the iconic ‘Devil’s Kitchen’ and three stunning lakes ‘Llyn Idwal’, ‘Llyn y Cwn’ and ‘Llyn Bochlwyd’.

 Walk-Snowdonia-Logo-Symbol-Web.png